 What core applications and features will I receive?

-Gmail, Calendar, Contacts and Tasks
+Gmail, Calendar, Contacts, Tasks, Drive and Docs

 How much space is included?

 Google Apps offers 30GB of storage per user.

 Google operates one of the most robust networks of distributed data centers in the world and dedicates extensive resources to keep data secure.
 Google facilities are protected around the clock, monitored by a dedicated security team and held to extremely high standards.
 Read more about Google's Security.

 Gmail for higher education does not include advertisements.

 How can I get training or help with Google Apps?